-- 1. The perpetrators imposed or applied legislative or administrative measures of the occupying power going beyond those required by what is necessary for military purposes of the occupation. - 2.
-The perpetrators were aware that the measures went beyond what was required for military purposes or the protection of fundamental human rights. - 3.
-Their conduct took place in the context of and was associated with a military occupation. - 4.
-The perpetrators were aware of factual circumstances that established the existence of the military occupation.
+- tary purposes of the occupation. - The perpetrators were aware that the measures went beyond what was required for military purposes or the protection of fundamental human rights. - 3.
+Their conduct took place in the context of and was associated with a military occupation. - The perpetrators were aware of factual circumstances that established the existence of the military occupation.